syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

    ~~~
    {:.prettyprint }

-> Note: In this example, “Sample” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created.
+N> In this example, “Sample” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created.
 And_ x.x.x.x _in the above code example refers to the current version of the Essential Studio running in your system.